 Tough as it is to drag yourself away from the ocean, head inland a short distance and you can also hike through hills and canyons, filled with spring wildflowers and even waterfalls, on trails in the Santa Monica Mountains National Recreation Area.
 For a cool guided experience, take one of the two-hour Malibu Wine Hikes on the rolling terrain of Saddlerock Ranch vineyard; walks include stops to see Chumash cave drawings, a meet-and-greet with a movie-star giraffe (he was in Hangover 3) and, of course, a wine tasting.

-Go to the International Surfing Museum, and you’ll see up close how this Orange County town, with 10 miles of beaches and consistent swells, got its nickname of Surf City, USA (don’t miss the world’s largest surfboard on display).
-Surfing forefathers George Freeth and Duke Kahanamoku both surfed here in the early part of the 20th century, and the U.S Surfing Championship—now summer’s Vans U.S. Open of Surfing—was first held here in the late 1950s.
+The endless summer was born in Huntington Beach.
+Surfing forefathers George Freeth and Duke Kahanamoku mastered these waves in the early part of the 20th century, and the U.S. Surfing Championship—now summer’s Vans U.S. Open of Surfing—was first held here in the late 1950s.

 Look one way in Newport Beach, and you’ll see oceanfront mansions and a yacht-lined harbor.
-Look another, and you’ll find historic cottages, dive bars, and a friendly controversy about ice cream bars.
+Look another, and you’ll find historic cottages, dive bars, and a friendly controversy about ice cream.
 With its mix of high-end living and world-class surfing waves, Newport Beach offers both luxury and beach-town delights.

-But even with the many changes, you’ll see traces of both old and new in Newport Beach.
-Go to historic Dory Fleet Market, founded in 1891 and operating as a fish market ever since.
+In fact, you can find traces of both old and new everywhere in Newport Beach.
+Go to historic Dory Fleet Fish Market, which was founded in 1891 and has been operating as a fish market ever since.
 It sits near popular seaside restaurants such as Bluewater Grill, Fly ’N’ Fish Oyster Bar, and Bear Flag Fish Co.
 Note how some folks around here do the “dock and dine”—pulling their boats up to a restaurant for dinner.
-You can even take a Hornblower Cruises tour of John Wayne’s old yacht, the Wild Goose, and catch a view of his oceanfront manse.
+You can even take a Hornblower Cruises tour of John Wayne’s old yacht, the Wild Goose, and catch a view of his oceanfront mansion.
 Belying his cowboy image, the Duke was reportedly once a bodysurfer himself.

-Then browse the boutiques of the Corona del Mar neighborhood, or go to the open-air Fashion Island, home to high-end retail stores as well as June’s annual Newport Beach Jazz Festival.
-Come to town in spring and you can watch screenings at the Newport Beach Film Festival.
-“When we set out to found the film festival in 1999,” says festival director Greg Schwenk, “we could think of no more beautiful spot to hold it in than Newport Beach.”
-Schwenk’s favorite festival memory: listening to Richard Sherman, who penned the music and lyrics for Mary Poppins, playing songs from the movie on the baby grand at the Island Hotel.
+Then browse the boutiques of the Corona del Mar neighborhood, or go to the open-air Fashion Island, home to high-end retail stores.
+Come to town in spring and you can watch screenings at the Newport Beach Film Festival or listen to music at the Newport Beach Jazz Festival.

 Beyond any glitz, Newport offers a few small but sweet luxuries—and one long-standing disagreement.
-Sugar ’n Spice and Dad’s, each on Balboa Island’s Marine Avenue, are proud of their frozen, chocolate-dipped bananas, and both claim to have invented the Balboa Bar, a chocolate-dipped ice cream bar rolled in sweet or salty toppings.
-No doubt, you’ll need to try them all to form your own opinion.
+Sugar ’n Spice and Dad’s, each on Balboa Island’s Marine Avenue, are proud of their frozen chocolate-dipped bananas, and both claim to have invented the Balboa Bar, a chocolate-dipped ice cream bar rolled in sweet or salty toppings.
+No doubt, you’ll need to try them both to form your own opinion.

 The southern origin of California’s Highway 1 winds through some gorgeous locations, like beach town and whale-watching mecca Dana Point.
 The town has been wooing whale- and dolphin-watchers and water lovers for generations, earning the designation of Dolphin & Whale Watching Capital of the World®.
 In the 1950s and ‘60s, the right-breaking waves that tended to form here could produce 12-foot surf breaks known as Killer Dana.
 A short walk away, California’s first surf shop was opened in 1954 by Orange County local Hobie Alter.